irfan/docker-meXn-stack-example-app/README.md

 As we see there are mandatory files like Dockerfile, package.json, docker-compose.yml etc..
 - `db/mongodb` folder is the folder that is going to be mounted to the MongoDB docker container.
 - `init-database-scripts` contains files like creating credentials for database, initializing schema validations and filling the DB with some fixtures that we are going to use during the integration test.
-- `logs` folder is the plase where we put our application error and debug logs.
+- `logs` folder is the place where we put our application error and debug logs.
-- `src` folder is the place where we store our main source code, very clean solution.
+- `src` folder is the place we store our microservice source code including unit tests.
+Currently we have 2 microsevices, called `booking_manager` and `restaurant_booking`.
-- `tests` folder is the place where we put our tests, both integration and unit tests.
+- `tests` folder is the place where we put our integration tests, unit tests are living together with the main source files.

-Please see src/index.js to see how we initialize our application.
+Please see `src/booking_manager/index.js` to see how we initialize our application.
+After latest updates, now our repository support multiple microservice that using same `node_modules` folder and main configurations.
+We moved the files from `src` to `src/booking_manager` and created a new directory `src/restaurant_booking`.

+I also created another docker file for our new microservice and make necessary changes in docker-compose and `dotenv-example` files as well.

+To see the second microservice you need to visit [http://localhost:3000](http://localhost:3000) It's just example empty microservice contains only express/database/config initialization.

 ## Start the application
 First step is to install Docker to your computer.